Arithmetic of Borcherds products: Borcherds products

+The meromorphic section $\Psi(f)$ of the theorem is what is usually called the \emph{Borcherds product} (or Borcherds lift) of $f$.
+We will use the same terminology to refer to the meromorphic section

+of $(\bm{\omega}^{an})^{ \otimes c(0,0) }$, which has better arithmetic properties.
+We will see in \S \ref{s:integral borcherds} that, after rescaling by a constant of absolute value $1$ on every connected component of $\Sh_K(G,\DD)(\C)$, the section $\psi(f)$ is algebraic and defined over the reflex field $\Q$.

-\begin{proposition} The Borcherds product $\Psi(f)$, a priori a meromorphic section on $\Sh_K(G,\DD )(\C)$, is the analytification of a rational section on $\Sh_K(G,\DD )_{/\C}$. \end{proposition}
+\begin{proposition} Assume that either $n\ge 3$, or that $n=2$ and $V$ has Witt index $1$.
+The Borcherds product $\Psi(f)$ of Theorem \ref{thm:old borcherds}, a priori a meromorphic section on $\Sh_K(G,\DD )(\C)$, is the analytification of a rational section on $\Sh_K(G,\DD )_{/\C}$. \end{proposition}

 \begin{proof} It suffices to prove this after shrinking $K$, so we may assume that $K$ is neat and $\Sh_K(G,\DD )$ is a quasi-projective variety.
-Hypothesis \ref{hyp:koecher} guarantees that the boundary of the (normal and projective) Bailey-Borel compacification
+The hypotheses on $n$ imply that the boundary of the (normal and projective) Baily-Borel compacification

 lies in codimension $\ge 2$.